 Victoria University of Wellington, New ZealandBachelor of Commerce (1999 - 2001)

 COLIN BIGGERS & PAISLEY LAWYERS, SYDNEY, Senior Associate

 QUINN EMANUEL URQUHART & SULLIVAN LLP, LONDON

 Dr JULIAN D M LEW QC, 20 ESSEX STREET, LONDON, Assistant to international commercial arbitral tribunals1

 THOMAS DEWAR SZIRANYI LETTS, LAWYERS, Barrister & Solicitor of the High Court of New Zealand

-He has attained a Master of Law and Business from Bucerius Law School in Hamburg where he achieved a pass mark of “outstanding” and was awarded the DAAD prize for best overall student.
-He also holds an LL.B and Bachelor of Commerce from Victoria University of Wellington, New Zealand.
+Mark holds a Master of Business and Law from the Bucerius Law School / WHU Otto-Beisheim School of Management in Hamburg Germany from which he received an award for the best overall student.
+He also holds a Bachelor of Laws and Bachelor of Commerce from the Victoria University of Wellington, New Zealand.